The Office with a View: Top Island Nomad Visas for 2026

 3. Speed Tests: Don’t trust “Wifi Available.”
 Ask the Airbnb host for a screenshot of a speed test before booking.

 The world is your oyster, but an island is your pearl.
-Choose wisely.
+Choose wisely — and consult your accountant before you sign the lease.